LA X: Plot

-After Jughead's detonation, two scenarios are shown: one in which Oceanic 815 never crashes, and one in which the timeline hasn't been altered at all.
+After Jughead's detonation, two scenarios are shown: one in which Oceanic 815 never crashes, and one in which the timeline has not been altered at all.

 2004 (flash-sideways timeline)

-The first timeline begins on Oceanic Flight 815, in which the survivors' attempt to change the future has apparently successfully averted the crash.
+The first timeline begins on Oceanic Flight 815, in which the survivors' attempt to change the future has apparently averted the crash.
 The island is now shown to be at the bottom of the ocean.
-Most of the characters' situations remain the same, e.g. Kate Austen (Evangeline Lilly) is still being transported in custody of U.S. Marshal Edward Mars (Fredric Lehne); Dr. Jack Shephard (Matthew Fox) is transporting his deceased father; and John Locke (Terry O'Quinn) is still paralyzed.
-However, there are some differences as well, e.g. Boone Carlyle (Ian Somerhalder) is returning to Los Angeles without his stepsister; Hugo "Hurley" Reyes (Jorge Garcia) claims to be the luckiest man alive; Locke claims to have participated in his walkabout; Desmond Hume (Henry Ian Cusick) is a passenger and Rose Henderson (L. Scott Caldwell) reassures Jack while experiencing turbulence.
-During the flight, Jack is called upon to save Charlie Pace (Dominic Monaghan), who has asphyxiated while attempting to swallow a small packet of heroin.
-Jack, with the help of Sayid Jarrah (Naveen Andrews), resuscitates him.
-Jack had earlier encountered Desmond; however, he is nowhere to be seen when the plane lands.
-Charlie is arrested for drug possession after the plane has landed.
+Kate Austen (Evangeline Lilly) is still being transported in custody of U.S. Marshal Edward Mars (Fredric Lehne); Dr. Jack Shephard (Matthew Fox) is transporting his deceased father; and John Locke (Terry O'Quinn) is still paralyzed.
+Boone Carlyle (Ian Somerhalder) is returning to Los Angeles without his stepsister; Hugo "Hurley" Reyes (Jorge Garcia) claims to be the luckiest man alive; Locke claims to have participated in his walkabout; Desmond Hume (Henry Ian Cusick) is a passenger and Rose Henderson (L. Scott Caldwell) reassures Jack while experiencing turbulence.
+During the flight, Jack is called upon to save Charlie Pace (Dominic Monaghan), who has asphyxiated while attempting to swallow a packet of heroin.
+Jack, aided by Sayid Jarrah (Naveen Andrews), resuscitates him.
+Jack earlier encountered Desmond; however, he is nowhere to be seen when the plane lands.

-After the plane lands safely at LAX, Jack is informed that the airline has lost his father's coffin.
-Kate escapes custody of the marshal.
-Jin-Soo Kwon (Daniel Dae Kim) is detained after he fails to declare a large amount of cash on his customs form.
-His travel partner, Sun-Hwa Paik (Yunjin Kim), who claims she can't speak English, does nothing to help the situation.
+At LAX, Charlie is arrested for drug possession, and Jack learns that the airline has lost his father's coffin.
+Kate escapes Mars' custody.
+Jin-Soo Kwon (Daniel Dae Kim) is detained after failing to declare a large amount of cash on his customs form.
+His travel partner, Sun-Hwa Paik (Yunjin Kim), who claims she cannot speak English, does nothing to help the situation.
 Kate hijacks a taxicab in which Claire Littleton (Emilie de Ravin) is also a passenger.
 Jack speaks with Locke, who notes that his own luggage has also been misplaced.
-They discuss Locke's condition, which Locke tells him is irreversible.
+They discuss Locke's condition, which he says is irreversible.
 Jack responds that nothing is irreversible, reveals that he is a spinal surgeon, and offers Locke a free medical consultation.